TweakStyle/documentation/0-INTRODUCTION.md

 ### What is TweakStyle

 TweakStyle is an [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment) for Web Development.
-Unlike most IDEs, TweakStyle is tailor-made for Front-End Development and understands Web Design.
+Unlike most IDEs, TweakStyle is tailor-made for Front-end Development and understands Web Design.
 It packs all you need to code, preview and debug Web interfaces with the perfect blend of features.

 ### Why TweakStyle